SyedKhaldoon/Fake-News-Detector/README.md

 These instructions will get a copy of the project up and running on your local machine for development and testing.
 ### Prerequisites
 Things you need to install:

-**1. Python 3.10**
+1. Python 3.10
  * This setup requires Python 3.10 to be installed on your machine.
 Python can be downloaded from https://www.python.org/downloads/.
-Once you've downloaded and installed Python, you'll need to configure PATH variables and set a virtual enviornment on your VS Code
+Once you've downloaded and installed Python, you'll need to configure PATH variables and set a virtual enviornment on your VS Code.
+2. You will also need to download and install below packages after you install python
+ * keras
+ * tensorflow
+ * sklearn
+ * flask
+3. Xampp
+ * You also need to install xampp for database.
+Xampp Can be downloaded from https://www.apachefriends.org/.
+## Dataset
+Because there was no dataset of Pakistan political news, we manually collected 5k text-based datasets related to Pakistan politics from various platforms, news channels, websites, and social media.We provided a total of 5K news, of which 4K are Real and 1K are fake News.The dataset has 16 columns in total, which are as follows:
+    * Column 1: The ID of news
+    * Column 2: News Title
+    * Column 3: News Text which contains the claims and statement of News
+    * Column 4: Published Date of news
+    * Column 5: